 Martial Arts

 Martial arts teach participants how to defend themselves.
-They give people the skills to fight, if they need to, but also instil in them that these skills should only be used in defence.
-People proficient in martial arts often say that they don't feel like they need to wander through life displaying aggression because they feel safe and secure in the knowledge that if they were to explore threatened that they could adequately deal with the situation.
-The biography of Craig Jones, a Jui Jitsu black belt is an excellent read if you are inspired to give martial arts a try.
+They give people the skills to fight if they need to, but also instill in them that these skills should only be used in defense.
+People proficient in martial arts often say that they don't feel like they need to wander through life displaying aggression because they feel safe and secure in the knowledge that if they were to explore threats that they could adequately deal with the situation.
+The biography of Craig Jones, a Jui Jitsu black belt, is an excellent read if you are inspired to try martial arts.

 Powerlifting